 Watch out for fake “government workers.”
 Scammers often use this ruse to steal your health information by saying they need to update it in the system.
 No such workers exist.
 If you need to change your information, call your insurance carrier directly.

 What other tricks and fake-outs do health insurance fraudsters use?
 Here are some common schemes to guard against.

 Fake health insurance policies.
 Con artists promise low prices, no medical exams and guaranteed acceptance.
 Any too-good-to-be-true promises should raise a red flag.

 High-pressure sales.
 Con artists know the faster they get you to make a decision, the more likely they are to walk away with your private information.
-Be leery of anyone who says, “Today is the last day to act.
-If you don’t sign up now, you’ll miss out on the big discount.”
+Be leery of anyone who says that you have to act now.

 Bogus websites for insurance companies.
 These fake sites mimic sites for legitimate health insurance companies.
 Make sure you’re interacting with a company’s real website before entering any personal information – especially before offering your debit or credit card number.
 If you’re not sure, call the insurance company to confirm their official web address.